 LABELS: Include all packaging and any written materials attached to or accompanying the product.

-LABELING: Includes all packaging, promotional materials, brochures, and any other written materials attached to or accompanying the product; verbal or visual representations including video, audio- tapes and signage.
+LABELING: Includes all packaging, promotional materials, brochures, and any other written materials attached to or accompanying the product; verbal or visual representations including video, audio- tapes, signage and websites.

 LITERATURE: Includes promotional materials, advertisements, brochures, magazine articles, books and other printed matter that may or may not be about the product but is not physically attached to the product.